 In January 2005 he published VIKING, Odinn’s Child, the first volume in his historical fiction trilogy (Macmillan).
 Odinn’s Child entered the best seller lists, and was followed by VIKING, Sworn Brother, and VIKING King’s Man.
 The trilogy has been translated into languages ranging from Portuguese to Korean.
 Corsair (2008) began his next series of historical novels, PIRATE, The Adventures of Hector Lynch.
-It was followed by Buccaneer (2008) and Sea Robber (2009), the three books took their seventeenth century hero on action-packed voyages to the farthest shores of the then known world.
+It was followed by Buccaneer (2008) and Sea Robber (2009), and Privateer (2014), the four books took their seventeenth century hero on action-packed voyages to the farthest shores of the then known world.

 Tim Severin is available for lectures and has an archive of still photographs and documentary films covering his various voyages.
 Click here to enquire.